Welcome to the World of Operational Intelligence

 Although the brave at heart can perform the calculations manually, any shift in the production chain will take them back to square one.
 With an Operational Intelligence system, an algorithm fed with all the relevant data computes the configuration that optimizes the overall process and determines the order in which the various operations should occur to minimize the overall cycle time.

 4. Increased Efficiency of Human and Technical Resources

 In a similar vein, limited resources — both workers and equipment — often have to be shared across tasks or production lines.
 Here again, the challenge is to identify the optimal distribution and sequencing model to minimize waiting times, increase the efficiency of each workstation, and improve the overall production system.

-And, here again, AI can help.
-It will use advanced modeling capabilities to find and recommend the best scenario.
-It will help map out the optimal resource allocation plan and schedule work shifts in order to maximize resource utilization for improved efficiency — with direct impact on operating costs.
+And, here again, data can help.
+It will use advanced algorithms to find and recommend the best scenario.
+It will help map out the optimal resource allocation plan and schedule work shifts to maximize resource utilization for improved efficiency — with a direct impact on operating costs.

 5. Improved Visibility on Production Outputs for Improved Customer Satisfaction

 Clients have their own agenda, schedules, and customers.
 They, too, need visibility into their supply chain.
 This is why ensuring customer satisfaction does not only require delivering high-quality products on time and within budget.
 It also hinges on a vendor's ability to provide instant and accurate status updates, to warn ahead of time in case of unavoidable delays, and to respond swiftly to potential order adjustment requests.